 What does this mean?
-Uber and Lyft are going to pay higher than the market value for a claim.
+Uber and Lyft will pay higher than the market value for a claim.
 So if you are a plaintiff’s lawyer, you are selling your client short if you are fighting to get the fair value of the case.
-You want to get what they will give you and this mean getting them to go as high as they will (or filing a lawsuit to get them there).
+You want to get what they will give you and this means getting them to go as high as they will (or filing a lawsuit to get them there).

 Contact Miller & Zois About Claims Against Lyft or Uber

 Do I need a lawyer after a car accident with Lyft or Uber?
 If you have a serious injury or wrongful death case you do.
 Whether you have a standard auto accident claim or a major assault and battery case, going after Lyft or Uber on your own can range from difficult to impossible.
 The personal injury attorneys at Miller & Zois have the knowledge and experience to help.
 Call us at 800-553-8082 or contact us online for a free consultation.